 First-Inasmuch as the bid of "A" is the lowest and conforms to the samples and specifications furnished by you to the bidders, I am of the opinion that you can not accept the bid of "B" and award the contract to him, even though the superiority in the samples furnished with his bid is equal to or greater than the difference in price.
-The statute provides that samples ' material to be used in the manufacture of uniforms and spect c directions for making the same shall be kept in the office of the adjutant general, and the uniforms are merely required to the adjutant general, and the uniforms are merely required to the samples.
+The statute provides that samples "material to be used in the manufacture of uniforms and specal directions for making the same shall be kept in the office of "e adjutant general, and the uniforms are merely required to an form in quality and pattern to the samples and specifications so furnished.
 The statute also expressly provides that contracts for the purchase of uniforms shall be made with the lowest responsible bidder.

-Second-I am further of the opinion that although you find his goods to be of better quality you can not accept the bid of "B" and award the contract to him on condition that he will make the uniforms for \$8.44 I-2 each, the price bid by "A."
+Second-I am further of the opinion that although you find his goods to be of better quality you can not accept the bid of "B" and award the contract to him on condition that he will make the uniforms for \$8.44 1-2 each, the price bid by "A."

-Advertisement; Of County Commissioners' Report in German Newspaper,-Sheriff; Reward for Arrest of Person Charged, Etc.
+Advertisement; Of County Commissioners' Report in German Newspaper-Sheriff; Reward for Arrest of Person Charged, Etc.